Ecomimesis

 Using 3D modeling and rigging, this visualization captures the intricate structure.

-In the summer of 2018, Cazabon displayed an updated version of this project, now called Ecomimesis in the exhibition Hustle at the Science Lab Gallery Detroit.
+In 2018, Cazabon displayed an updated version of this project in the exhibition “Hustle: Exploring the Many Different Definitions of Survival and Success”, at the Science Lab Gallery Detroit.
 An initiative of Michigan State University, the Science Lab Gallery Detroit is part of a network of international galleries featuring projects that blend art, science, and technology aimed at reaching young audiences.
-The animation was customized for the Hustle exhibition with the virtual space designed to mirror the physical details of the Science Gallery Lab, so that as viewers don the Oculus headset they will see over a dozen plants emerging in a virtual and slightly idealized version of the space in which they are standing.
-The viewer’s body is intentionally not represented in the animation, resulting in an intimate encounter with the plants as the viewer floats around and merges with them.
-Ecomimesis was also shown at two adjacent stations in the gallery, but each viewer’s experience is unique.
-The plants appear at randomly generated locations and at varying points in their growth cycles.
-As one plant dies, another emerges.
+The animation was customized for the Hustle exhibition with the Oculus headset viewers saw over a dozen plants emerging in a virtual version of the space in which they are standing.
+Ecomimesis was also shown at two adjacent stations in the gallery.

 Researchers and Creators